immunefi-team/forge-poc-templates/src/log/README.md

 | `STEP_10` | `_setLogType(LogType.STEP_10);` |

-Automatically control the lifecicle of a phase by adding a modifier to any function:
+Automatically control the lifecycle of a phase by adding a modifier to any function:
 ```solidity
 /**
   * @dev Adding the modifier `step_1` to the "depositFunds()" function